 We'll dig more into the direction the content should go in when we get into the email funnel stages.

-The software is critical when running an email marketing campaign – especially for e-commerce owners.
+The business action plan software is critical when running an email marketing campaign – especially for e-commerce owners.

 There are a few qualities that are essential when deciding on email software for your brand (we like Klaviyo, but you can choose the one that suits you best).